microsoft/winget-pkgs/doc/manifest/schema/1.0.0/installer.md

  <summary>Interactive is the value that should be passed to the installer when user chooses an interactive install</summary>

  #### Optional Field
  This key represents switches passed to the installer to provide an interactive install experience.
 This is intended to allow a user to interact with the installer.
+These would be used when the command `winget install <package> --interactive` is executed.

  >Note: When the Windows Package Manager installs a package using the "interactive" install mode, any custom switches will also be passed to the installer.
 If a user applies override switches via command line via the Windows Package Manager, none of the switches from the manifest will be passed to the installer.